IUCN Red List: Everything You Need to Know

 Also in charge of species investigation are many Specialist Groups within the IUCN Species Survival Commission (SSC).
 Inspections by these organizations account for almost half the species on the Red List.

-The IUCN seeks to possess a variety of all species re-examined every five years if feasible or every ten years.
+The IUCN seeks to possess a variety of all species re-examined every five years, if feasible, or every ten years.

 This is accomplished via IUCN Species Survival Commission (SSC) Specialist Groups, which are the Red List Authorities accountable for a species, group of species, or particular geographic locales.